TDTran333/Obsidian/Projects/002 - ESG Research Project/week7_transition matrix and new graphs.md

 	- [ ] Calculate % of outperformance over time

 ### Notes
-Figure out how to calculate the transition matrix Figure out how to generate buckets for analysis
+* Figure out how to calculate the transition matrix
+* Figure out how to generate buckets for analysis
-Figure out how to loop the analysis
+* Figure out how to loop the analysis

 ### Issues
+Erroneous prices and returns